Glasgow Travel Guide

 Address: Royal Exchange Square Glasgow

-Admission: Free Monday to Wednesday and Saturday 10am to 5pm, Thursday 10am to 8pm, Friday and Sunday 11am to 5pm
+Admission: Free admission Monday, Tuesday, Wednesday and Saturday 10am to 5pm, Thursday 10am to 8pm, Friday and Sunday 11am to 5pm

 Kelvingrove Art Gallery and Museum